In defence of grantwriters

 Anything of any use is added, and tweaked, and updated in our "living document".
 Because one day, maybe six years from when I start with them – or six weeks – they will look at that master document and say, "Everything we need is here.
 We don't need Kylie any more."

 Does this mean I lose out?
-No. I might get a bit of editing work from them, but most importantly, the majority of the time they recommend me to other organisations and the cycle begins again.
+No. The majority of the time they recommend me to other organisations and the cycle begins again.

 Very few of the 600,000-plus Australian community organisations can afford a permanent grantwriter.
 But I am tipping that the majority can afford me.
 And I am an investment.
-I make their lives easier, and trust me, I definitely make your life easier.
+I make their lives easier, and trust me, I definitely make the lives of funding organisations easier too!

-Kylie Cirak is the founder and director of Tiger Grace Consulting, and is a past Director of Leadership and Diversity for the Institute of Community Directors Australia, an Our Community enterprise.
+Kylie Cirak is the founder and director of Tiger Grace Consulting and a past director of leadership and diversity for the Institute of Community Directors Australia, an Our Community enterprise.